wolskies/rke2-ansible/README.md

 ### Inventory

-Create the ansible inventory as users.
+Create the ansible inventory as you would normally do.
 The controller nodes must be in the group "servers" while the worker nodes must be in "agents".
 My typical inventory setup is:
 ```
 RKE2:
     children: